Crosse/SchannelGroupPolicy/README.md

 be out of date.
 If you notice something that needs to be updated, please submit an issue or a pull request!*

-***Note**: PedroAsani here, I decided to take this and do some updates since Crosse has said they no longer will.
-The first is to move TLS 1.0 into Weak Protocols, MD5 and SHA-1 into Weak Hash Algorithms, Triple-DES into Weak Ciphers, and Diffie-Hellman into Weak Key Exchange Algorithms.
-I'll be doing similar changes to bring the use of the settings in line with Best Practice and their placement will be based entirely on known vulnerabilities.
-I will not be changing default behavior on any at this time.*

 # What Does it Do?
 This template simply twiddles values under the registry key `HKLM\CurrentControlSet\Control\SecurityProviders\Schannel`.